-- Request the correction of the personal data that we hold about you.
-This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.
+- Request the correction of the Personal Information that we hold about you.
+This enables you to have incomplete or inaccurate Personal Information we hold about you corrected, though we may need to verify the accuracy of the new Personal Information you provide to us.

-- Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
-In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.
+- Object to processing of your Personal Information.
+You may have the right to object to processing where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing, such as if you believe the processing impacts your fundamental rights and freedoms.
+In some cases, we may demonstrate that we have compelling legitimate grounds to process your Personal Information which override your rights and freedoms.

-- Request restriction of processing of your personal data.
-This enables you to ask us to suspend the processing of your personal data in the following scenarios:
+- Request restriction of processing of your Personal Information.
+This enables you to ask us to suspend the processing of your Personal Information in the following scenarios:

-- If you want us to establish the data’s accuracy.
+- If you want us to establish the Personal Information’s accuracy.

-- Where our use of the data is unlawful, but you do not want us to erase it.
+- Where our use of the Personal Information is unlawful, but you do not want us to erase it.

-- Where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims.
+- Where you need us to hold the Personal Information even if we no longer require it, such as if you need it to establish, exercise or defend legal claims.

-- You have objected to our use of your data, but we need to verify whether we have overriding legitimate grounds to use it.
+- You have objected to our use of your Personal Information, but we need to verify whether we have overriding legitimate grounds to use it.

-- Withdraw consent at any time where we are relying on consent to process your personal data.
+- Withdraw consent at any time where we are relying on consent to process your Personal Information.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 11. UPDATES TO THIS POLICY

 We encourage you to periodically review this policy for the latest information on our privacy practices.
 We will also make prior versions of our privacy policies available for review.